gwisp2/hass-docker-cards-devcontainer/README.md

 Probably you want to mount `configuration.yaml` or `ui-lovelace.yaml` inside `/hdata`.

 ## Debugging
-hactl always starts debugpy that your connect to from VS Code.
+hactl always starts debugpy that can be attached from VS Code.
+Use `--wait-for-debugger` if you need to attach debugger before startup.

-**NB: Enable 'Debug: Show Sub Sessions In Tool Bar' in VS Code settings, [VS Code is buggy without that flag](https://github.com/microsoft/vscode-python/issues/19720)**.
+**Warning: enable 'Debug: Show Sub Sessions In Tool Bar' in VS Code settings, [VS Code is buggy without that flag](https://github.com/microsoft/vscode-python/issues/19720)**.

+**Warning: your component code is accessed through a symlink, configure [path mappings](https://code.visualstudio.com/docs/python/debugging) or your breakpoints won't work.**

 .vscode/launch.json